|

 Clustered V-Stitch Crochet Hat – Worsted Weight

-Here is the clustered v-stitch crochet hat in worsted weight yarn.
+Here is the clustered v-stitch crochet hat pattern in worsted weight yarn.
 It’s an open stitch pattern, which makes it ideal for cooler weather.
 However, if you’re in extreme temperatures you can wear it underneath a hood or line it to make it warmer.

 A clustered v-stitch hat in worsted weight shown on a small adult head.